 According to GlobalData’s LNG Liquefaction Database, 43 announced and planned liquefaction terminals are expected to commence operations during 2023-2030.
-Of these, 26 planned terminals with identified development plans are expected to add 311 mtpa, while 17 early-stage announced terminals that are undergoing conceptual studies and are expected to get development approval, will add 115 mtpa of new liquefaction capacity during 2023-2030.
+Of these, 26 planned terminals have identified development plans, while 17 are early-stage announced terminals that are undergoing conceptual studies and are expected to get development approval.
 GlobalData uses proprietary data and analytics to provide a complete picture of the global LNG Liquefaction segment.
 Buy the latest LNG terminals profiles here.

 Here are the five largest upcoming LNG liquefaction terminals in North America by capacity in 2030, according to the latest information from GlobalData’s LNG Liquefaction Database.